tarantool/tarantool/doc/sphinx/book/connectors/index.rst

     +---------------------------------+---------+---------+---------+---------+

-Now, one could send that packet to the tarantool server, and interpret the response (`doc/box-protocol.html`_ has a description of the packet format for responses as well as requests).
+Now, one could send that packet to the tarantool server, and interpret the response (:ref:`iproto protocol` has a description of the packet format for responses as well as requests).
 But it would be easier, and less error-prone, if one could invoke a routine that formats the packet according to typed parameters.
 Something like ``response=tarantool_routine("insert",0,"A","B");``.
 And that is why APIs exist for